SeonwooKim03/weather-station-assignment2/README.md

 This design allows the Sensor module to send voltage data to the Sampler in the weather station pipeline.

 ## QA Support

-The system supports Availability by detecting sensor data and continuing operation.
+Two quality attributes considered in this design are Availability and Deployability.

+Availability is supported by the use of a simple request–response mechanism in the Sampler API.
+The Sampler continuously listens for incoming sensor data through the POST /sample endpoint, allowing the system to keep operating and processing sensor inputs.

 Deployability is supported through CI/CD automation using GitHub Actions.
+The pipeline automatically builds the project and runs unit tests whenever changes are pushed to the repository.
+This appears in the GitHub Actions workflow configuration.